Zellars/CZellars_python_project_CIS351/README.md

 # CZellars_python_project_CIS351
-I will be creating a python project that will take data from an API to give me a result, I will also show understanding on the CIA triad through the security measures I integrate that will allow me to run the program.
+This Python project will retrieve and display data from an external API to produce meaningful results.
+In addition to demonstrating proficiency with API integration and data handling, the project will incorporate key principles of the CIA Triad (Confidentiality, Integrity, and Availability).
+Security measures will be implemented to ensure only authorized access, protect data from tampering, and maintain reliable operation of the program.